A CREATIVE COMMUNITY OF MUSICIANS: JOIN US AT SFUAD, FOR EXPLORATION, COLLABORATION, AND EXCELLENCE.

 #3.
 We are placing the final touches on a specific curriculum track for students who wish to concentrate in Music Technology.
 While all of our students are currently exposed to the culture of recorded music (as a basic requirement), this program will allow for a more concentrated focus and as previously stated, will include a strong integration with such external media as film and theatre.
 Stay tuned for the formal announcement concerning this program.

 #4.
 This semester we are offering two new classes which we feel will be great contributions to our music curriculum going forward.
 Studio Maintenance and Management, taught by Scott Jarrett, the Director of our Recording Studies Program, focuses on the learning of skills needed to properly operate, oversee and sustain a viable, professional studio facility.
-Navigating The Teaching Labyrinth, co-taught by Deborah Ungar and Melissa Russial is designed to give students training in developing the skills needed to function as a Teaching Artist.
+Navigating The Teaching Labyrinth, co-taught by Deborah Ungar and Melinda Russial is designed to give students training in developing the skills needed to function as a Teaching Artist.
 This enables them to operate and manage a private lesson studio or business, teach in after school programs in public and private institutions, give clinics and workshops independently and for music manufacturers and to prepare for educational studies at the post-graduate level.
-We feel very strongly that both of these classes will service a need in our student’s education that will enable them to develop employable skills that will supplement their performance oriented efforts when the enter the professional workplace.
+We feel very strongly that both of these classes will service a need in our student’s education that will enable them to develop employable skills that will supplement their performance-oriented efforts when they enter the professional workplace.